 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the period ended 31 August 2022 was £518,000 (2021: £498,000), of which employer's contributions totalled £415,000 (2021: £403,000) and employees' contributions totalled £103,000 (2021: £95,000).
-The agreed contribution rates for future years are 28% for employers and tiered for employees.
+The total contributions are as noted below.
+The agreed contribution rates for future years are 21.7% for employers and tiered % for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-At 31 August 2022 At 31 August 2021
+At 31 August 2023 At 31 August 2022

 Principal actuarial assumptions - Suffolk

-Rate of increase in salaries 3.75% 3.60%
+Rate of increase in salaries 3.95% 3.75%

-Rate of increase for pensions in payment/inflation 3.05% 2.90%
+Rate of increase for pensions in payment/inflation 2.95% 3.05%

-Discount rate for scheme liabilities 4.25% 1.65%
+Discount rate for scheme liabilities 5.20% 4.25%

 Principal actuarial assumptions - Norfolk

-Rate of increase in salaries 3.75% 3.60%
+Rate of increase in salaries 3.70% 3.75%

-Rate of increase for pensions in payment/inflation 3.05% 2.90%
+Rate of increase for pensions in payment/inflation 3.00% 3.05%

-Discount rate for scheme liabilities 4.25% 1.65%
+Discount rate for scheme liabilities 2.95% 4.25%